dscamiss/generalized-newtons-method/README.md

 ## About

-Simple PyTorch utilities for studying the effects of different learning rates (still WIP).
+Simple PyTorch utilities for studying the effects of different learning rates (still very much WIP).

 ## Features